Travel details

 Addis Ababa

-Addis Ababa, meaning "new flower," is located at an altitude of 2,300 m and is the third highest capital city in the world.
-Known for its cool climate and clear highland air, the city features fascinating museums and one of Africa's largest open-air markets, Merkato.
+Addis Ababa, meaning "new flower", is located at an elevation of 2,300 m and is the world's third-highest capital.
+Characterized by a cool climate and clear highland air, the city features charming museums and one of Africa's largest open-air markets, the "Merkato".

 Addis Ababa is also Africa's diplomatic capital, hosting the headquarters of the Organization of African Unity (OAU) and the United Nations Economic Commission for Africa (UNECA).